prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 >>> pca.buildCovariance(ensemble)   # Build covariance for the ensemble
 >>> pca.calcModes()                 # Calculate modes (20 of the by default)

+**Approximate method**

+.. versionadded:: 0.6.2

+In the following we are using singular value decomposition for faster and more memory efficient calculation principal modes:

+>>> svd = PCA('p38 svd')
+>>> svd.performSVD(ensemble)

+The resulting eigenvalues and eigenvectors may show small differences due to missing atoms in the datasets:

+>>> '%.3f' % abs(svd.getEigenvalues()[:20] - pca.getEigenvalues()).max()
+'0.403'
+>>> '%.3f' % abs(calcOverlap(pca, svd).diagonal()[:20]).min()
+'0.947'

+Note that building and diagonalizing the covariance matrix is the preferred method for heterogeneous ensembles.
+For homogeneous ensembles, such as NMR models or MD trajectories, SVD method may be preferred over covariance method.

 ANM calculations
 -------------------------------------------------------------------------------